dfamonteiro/blog/blog/content/posts/f1nigami.md

 - 1971 (10 scorigamis): McLaren and Tyrrell (later to become Mercedes) enter the grid
 - 1991 (10 scorigamis): Not really sure what happened here, I guess it's a random vintage scorigami year
 - 2010 (27 scorigamis): The introduction of the 25-18-15-12-10-8-6-4-2-1 points distribution led to this explosion in scorigamis, which came primarily from the Big 4 (FER, MER, RBR, MCL) because those were the only ones with cars good enough to reach those high points-paying position

+### Formula 1 scores heatmap

+In the previous charts we took a look at the scorigamis that _already happened_.
+With this heatmap of all the point scores of the current teams, I wanted to take a look at what are the potential scorigami opportunities for all the teams in the future.

+{{< raw "static/charts/scorigami-heatmap.html" >}}